High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 | Best chicken cut | Boneless skinless chicken thighs |

-| Fridge life | 4 to 5 days |
+| Fridge life | 4 days |

 | Best for | High-protein lunches, beginner meal prep, chicken rice bowls |